 Scotty D. Craig

 Dr. Scotty D. Craig is currently an Associate Professor in the Human Systems Engineering Program of the Ira A. Fulton Schools of Engineering’s Polytechnic School at Arizona State University.
 He has a specialization in cognitive psychology and a focus on the learning sciences.
 His research interests include the application of Cognitive Psychology to the learning science area focusing on laboratory, online, and classroom research.
 His research has been conducted in a cross disciplinary areas of psychology, education, and technology.
 Dr. Craig is the directing faculty member in the CoBALT Lab.
-He is also Co-Director of the Advanced Distributed Learning Partnership Lab at Arizona State University.
+He is also the Director of the Advanced Distributed Learning Partnership Lab at Arizona State University.